anykeyh/await_async/README.md

 In case of errors, the exception will be raise at `await` moment, in the await thread.

-## MiniFuture
+## `MiniFuture`

 A minimalist version of future.
 Has `finished?` and `running?` methods.

-I don't use Crystal's `Concurrent::Future` class because `:nodoc:`
+I don't use Crystal's `Concurrent::Future` class because `:nodoc:`.

 ## Why?

 Because crystal is great for building CLI tools.
 And CLI deals a lot with files and sockets.
 And IO performed in main thread are slow.

-Usage of Channel is recommended for complex software, as it offers more patterns.
+Usage of `Channel` is recommended for complex software, as it offers more patterns.

 `await/async` is useful to build fast and deliver fast.